|

 WONDERFUL VIETNAM VETERANS DEDICATION WEB PAGES AVAILABLE.
 ALL PHOTOS WILL BE RETURNED IN SAME CONDITION AND AT

+NO COST TO YOU.
+THANK YOU!
 ANOTHER VERY MPORTANT PART OF THE MEMORIAL

 PROJECT INCLUDES CONTACTING FAMILY MEMBERS AND/OR FRIENDS OF EACH OF THE 98.
 EVEN IF THEY WANT NOTHING TO